-Twenty-five years ago, the album Buena Vista Social Club rekindled international interest in traditional Cuban music.
+Twenty-seven years ago, the album Buena Vista Social Club rekindled international interest in traditional Cuban music.
 For Juan de Marcos González, one of the creative minds behind the project, the album can be considered “a symbol of the power of Cuban music”, and for good reason!
 The album sold more than a million copies, won a Grammy and put a group of artists of over 70 years of age to travel around the world, with a huge talent that was certainly not “discovered” by Ry Cooder, but that re-emerged from oblivion.

 In 1996, American composer, arranger and guitarist Ry Cooder arrived in Havana with the idea of recording a Cuban Son album.
 Juan de Marcos González, director of the Sierra Maestra group, was in charge of bringing together, at the EGREM studio, a group of singers and instrumentalists with a long career, but unfortunately, hardly remembered at the time.